quyendang/OpenCore-Guide/README.md

 # Misc

 **Boot**: Settings for boot screen.
-* **Timeout:** This sets how long OpenCore will wait until it automatically boots from the default selection
+* **Timeout:** This sets how long OpenCore will wait until it automatically boots from the default selection.
 * **ShowPicker:** If you need to see the picker screen, you better choose YES.
 * **UsePicker:** Want to boot with opencore? must choose yes.
 * **Target:** Setting for logging type (by default logging output is hidden).